-Grades below "B" on six (6) or more graduate credit hours in the Department's core courses (BIOS 701, BIOS 710, BIOS 757, BIOS 758 (MSPH in Biostatistics only), EPID 701, and EPID 741 (EPID students only) will result in the dismissal of the student from the Department of Epidemiology and Biostatistics Graduate Program and disqualification for a graduate degree in Epidemiology or Biostatistics.
-A student with a lower than "B" grade on a single core course is expected to retake the class prior to graduation, regardless of performance on the Progression or Comprehensive Exam.
-A grade of "U" earned in any course will be treated as a grade below "B".
+A grade of "U" or grades below "B" on six (6) or more graduate credit hours in the Department's core courses will result in the dismissal of the student from the Department of Epidemiology and Biostatistics Graduate Program and disqualification for a graduate degree in Epidemiology or Biostatistics.
+Core courses for biostatistics students are BIOS 701, BIOS 710, BIOS 757, BIOS 758, and EPID 701.
+Core courses for epidemiology students are EPID 701, BIOS 701, BIOS 710, BIOS 757, and EPID 741.
+A student with a lower than "B" grade on a single core course must retake the class prior to graduation, regardless of performance on the Progression or

+Comprehensive Exam.
 Retaking the course and receiving a grade of "B" or better does not replace the original grade on the student's record.